 7.71 Staffordshire Moorlands commissioned an assessment of tourism in 2012 which was conducted by The Research Solution (TRS) market research agency using a model developed by Geoff Broom Associates in partnership with the Regional Tourism Boards.
-Impact estimates were based on a range of nationally published
+Impact estimates were based on a range of nationally published tourism datasets, combined with local intelligence on accommodation stock and visitor attractions in order to apportion the regional impacts to the local area.

-5 Data from 2011 is not yet available.
+&lt;sup>5 Data from 2011 is not yet available.